-- A person’s life was characterized by acquired characteristics that adversely influenced their ideas, biology, and behavior;
+- A person’s life was patterned by acquired characteristics that influenced their ideas, biology, and behavior;

-- With the timing, duration, and intensity of a person’s efforts to effect changes in their life determined by their conscious awareness and biology, they access impaired areas and therapeutically resolve the sources of the damage, resulting in
+- With the timing, duration, and intensity of a person’s efforts to effect changes in their life self-determined, they access impaired areas and therapeutically resolve the sources of the damage; resulting in

-- A life that’s better fitted to “influence its own change” as the person’s ideas, biology, and behavior become less driven by undesirable accumulated conditions.
+- A life that’s better fitted to “influence its own change” as their ideas, biology, and behavior become less driven by accumulated conditions.

-Hypotheses of the PRice “equation” for individually evolving, with evidence linked from curated studies and their references:
+Hypotheses of the PRice “equation” for individually evolving, with evidence for these hypotheses linked from studies I’ve curated and their references: